wcgcyx/teler/README.md

 Teler Node is a ***T***rust-based ***E***ssential-data ***L***ightweight ***E***thereum ***R***PC Node written in Golang.

 # Introduction
-It is expensive to run a Ethereum RPC Node locally.
-As of today, an Ethereum Full Node on Mainnet typically takes over 1 TB of disk space to run.
+Running an Ethereum RPC Node locally is expensive.
+Currently, a full Ethereum Node on the Mainnet typically requires over 1 TB of disk space.

-Therefore, developers would need to rely on node providers to query on-chain data or perform transaction simulation such as [Alchemy](https://www.alchemy.com/), [QuickNode](https://www.quicknode.com/), [Infura](https://www.infura.io/) and so on.
+As a result, developers often rely on external node providers, like [Alchemy](https://www.alchemy.com/), [QuickNode](https://www.quicknode.com/), and [Infura](https://www.infura.io/), to query on-chain data or perform transaction simulations.

-Teler node significantly reduces the disk usage by only keeping chain state for the past hour and by getting latest block from a trusted source.
-Once sync up, a teler node will be able to stay in sync by querying the latest block from a node provider, which can be easily achieved with a free tier subscription.
+The Teler Node offers a cost-effective alternative by significantly reducing disk usage; it retains chain state data only for the past hour and fetches the latest block from a trusted source.
+Once synced, a Teler Node stays updated by querying the latest block from a node provider, which can easily be managed through a free-tier subscription.

-Meanwhile, it is able to serve RPCs that are targeting chain state < an hour.
-This includes `eth_call`, `eth_estimateGas` and even tracing APIs (_WIP_).
+This setup enables Teler to serve RPC calls that target chain state within the past hour, including `eth_call`, `eth_estimateGas`, and (in progress) tracing APIs.

-Teler node can also be used as a way to scale web3 provider.
-Instead of spining up new Ethereum Nodes to scale, much cheaper teler nodes can be spinned up and connecting to an existing Ethereum Node to stay in sync.
+Additionally, Teler can serve as a scalable solution for Web3 providers.
+Instead of deploying additional full Ethereum Nodes, cost-efficient Teler Nodes can be spun up and connected to an existing Ethereum Node to maintain sync, reducing both cost and complexity.

 _Note: This documentation and teler is still WIP, feel free to reach out for any question._

 # Usage
 ## Build
-Building `teler` requires Go >= 1.22.5.
+Building `teler` requires Go >= 1.22.6.
 To obtain Go, visit [here](https://go.dev/doc/install).
 ```
 git clone https://github.com/wcgcyx/teler.git
 cd teler